The 21 Best Live Streaming Solutions – Everything You Need to Know in 2025

 Basic Functionality:

-YouTube Live is a free B2C video streaming platform designed for users with little to no prior broadcasting experience.
+YouTube Live is a free B2C platform for streaming live videos, designed for users with little to no prior broadcasting experience.

 Key Features: